OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/casdm.md

 * Link type attachments are not supported in CA Service Desk Manager.
 These types of attachments need to be skipped by using appropriate advance mapping.
 * If other complex objects are created in CA Service Desk Manager schema, these complex objects are also displayed as lookup at field mapping.
 * If property fields are mapped and problem area (for problem entity), incident area (for incident entity), request area (for request entity), or category for change order entity, issue category for issue entity are not mapped, property fields will be added to the entity rather than the corresponding area.
 * Property fields that belongs to other area (Hardware, application, network) or category (hardware.pc.install, software.pc.install) than the selected ones will not be synchronized to the target system even when they are mapped.
 For example, property p1, p2 belongs to application area and property p3, p4 belongs to hardware area and one mapped property fields p3, p4 along with p1, p2.
-Then, only p1 and p2 are synchronized to the target system
-* If property fields are mapped and problem area (for problem entity), incident area (for incident entity), request area (for request entity), or category for change order entity, issue category for issue entity are not mapped, property fields will be added to the entity rather than the corresponding area.
-* Property fields that belong to other area (Hardware, application, network) or category (hardware.pc.install, software.pc.install) than the selected ones will not be synchronized to the target system even when they are mapped.
-For example, property p1, p2 belong to application area and property p3, p4 belong to hardware area and one mapped property fields p3, p4 along with p1, p2.
 Then, only p1 and p2 are synchronized to the target system.